justinjaywang/taiwanese-foods/_foods/sh.md

 position: 17
 ---

 Shìzi (*persimmon*) is a fruit native to China, in season from September to January in Taiwan.
 There are two types, astringent and non-astringent.
-Astringent varieties, like the heart-shaped Hachiya, are often dried and eaten as a snack or used to make drinks or desserts.
-Non-astringent varieties like the fuyu (pictured) may be eaten fresh while still very firm and remain edible when soft.
+Astringent varieties are often dried and eaten as a snack or used to make drinks or desserts.
+Non-astringent varieties (pictured) may be eaten fresh while still very firm and remain edible when soft.